Best Acupressure Points For Liver, Detox Liver Cleansing

 The Shu Mansion

 Shu Mansion is a detoxification point positioned directly behind the collarbone.
-The kidneys, which are important for eliminating pollutants, can have their functioning controlled by applying pressure to this site using acupressure for liver.
-Additionally, it works well in treating various respiratory issues including asthma, tightness in the chest, and nasal congestion.
+The kidneys, which are important for eliminating pollutants, can have their functioning controlled by applying pressure to this site using acupressure for the liver.
+Additionally, it works well in treating various respiratory issues, including asthma, tightness in the chest, and nasal congestion.

 Qi’s Upper Sea